blontic/awsc/.amazonq/rules/documentation.md

 ## Documentation Requirements
 - **Command descriptions** - Each new command needs usage examples in README
+- **Dual usage patterns** - MUST document both interactive and direct parameter usage for every command
+- **Parameter examples** - Show `--name` and other parameter usage with real examples
 - **Configuration changes** - Document new config fields and their purpose
 - **Global flags** - Show how global options work with specific commands
 - **Prerequisites** - List all external dependencies (like session-manager-plugin)